SOP-MINI/sop-site/content/sop1/lab/l2/_index.en.md

 short (assignment, variable increment, etc.) and all logic should remain in the main code.

-The `memset` function can be necessary and is usually useful for initializing structures not fully known to us.
-In this case, POSIX explicitly states that the `sigaction` structure may contain more fields than required by the standard.
-These additional fields whose values we have not set may result in varying behavior on different systems, or even between program runs.
+The memset function is sometimes necessary and usually useful when initializing structures whose full layout is not completely known to us.
+In this case, POSIX explicitly states that the sigaction structure may contain more fields than required by the standard.
+In such a situation, these additional fields—whose values we would not set (here we zero them using memset)—may cause different behavior on different systems, or even different behavior between program runs.

 Note that handling `SIGCHLD` in a loop is almost identical to the previous loop.

 Can more than one child process be terminated when handling the `SIGCHLD` signal?
-Answer: Yes, signals may coalesce; a child may terminate during the handling of `SIGCHLD`.
+{{< details "Answer" >}} Yes, signals may coalesce; a child may terminate during the handling of `SIGCHLD`. {{< /details >}}

 Can we expect no terminated child during `SIGCHLD` handling?
 Look at the end of main.